LA PROPOINT PROUD OF ROLE IN MUSE GOLD AWARD-WINNING

 THEATRE RENOVATION AND SHOW SYSEMS EXPERT LA PROPOINT TAKES NEW OFFICE SPACE TO MEET FABRICATION AND ADMINISTRATIVE DEMANDS

 (Sun Valley, Calif.)
 December 2, 2008 – LA ProPoint, a national leader in the design, engineering, fabrication, and installation of stage and show systems, is pleased to announce that it is moving its headquarters to a larger facility, also located in Sun Valley, effective December 1, 2008.
+The new office, which measures 27,000 square feet, nearly doubles the space available for both administrative and fabrication functions, which is crucial given that LAProPoint now counts more than 40 fullÂÂÂÂÂÂÂÂÂtime employees and, despite the challenging economic times, is moving forward on several theatre, museum and theme park projects.
 “Our headquarters in Sun Valley has served as an ideal launching point for our work in Southern California and throughout the state,” explained Mark Riddlesperger, founder and president of LAProPoint.
 “Our move ‘next door’ keeps us tapped into the creative pulse of LA’s entertainment industry while accommodating our growth.”
-Since the company was founded in 2002, LA ProPoint’s highly skilled and experienced designers, technicians, fabricators and craftsmen have established a reputation as the go‐to team for theatre construction and renovation.
+Since the company was founded in 2002, LA ProPoint’s highly skilled and experienced designers, technicians, fabricators and craftsmen have established a reputation as the go ÂÂÂÂÂÂÂÂÂto team for theatre construction and renovation.
 Some of the company’s most notable theatre commissions include the REDCAT, the Walt Disney Concert Hall, the Kirk Douglas Theatre, El Rey Theatre, Nokia Theatre and the Hollywood Bowl.
 The company’s continued success during the recession can be credited to a decision to expand its scope of services.
 In addition to the fabrication, rigging and theatrical services that form the company’s core business offerings, LA ProPoint has been providing custom engineering, special effects and show action equipment to clients.
 “Our team has always been dedicated to developing better solutions for a variety of entertainment venues—from concert halls to theme parks to outdoor ampitheatres,” said Jim Hartman, LA ProPoint’s vice president.
-“The new headquarters gives us the room we need to design, engineer and fabricate large‐ scale customized stage and show systems for our clients.”
+“The new headquarters gives us the room we need to design, engineer and fabricate largeÂÂÂÂÂÂÂÂÂ scale customized stage and show systems for our clients.”
 In 2009, LA ProPoint will participate in the new construction of several theatres in the Los Angeles Unified School District, take on a WWII museum project, continue its collaborations with Universal Studios, and pursue additional commissions in the international theme park market.
 ABOUT LA PROPOINT |

 LA PROPOINT IS CALIFORNIA’S NUMBER ONE CHOICE IN THEATRE RENOVATION